Presanctified Liturgy: Wednesday in the 3rd Week

 Tone 4:

-When God shall bring back His people from captivity, Jacob shall rejoice and Israel shall be glad.
+When God hath turned back the captivity of His people, Jacob shall rejoice, and Israel shall be glad.

-Stichos: The fool has said in his heart: there is no God.
+Stichos: The fool hath said in his own heart: there is no God.

 Reading: Proverbs 9:12-18